Displayr/rhtmlBuildUtils/docs/presentation/presentation.md

 # Widget Renderer : Bonuses

-* can build tutorials as its all just HTML
+* can build tutorials as its all just HTML: see Pictograph repo
 * can specify widget sizing
 * can add rerender capabilities
 * can add resize capabilities